game-ai-platform-team/tira-ai-local/README.md

     poetry run python3 src/main.py
     ```

-    *IMPORTANT*: If running `setup.sh` causes any prompt (i.e. Do you want to install poetry?) it will not work and you will have to run `setup.sh` by yourself!
+    *IMPORTANT*: If running `setup.sh` causes any prompt (e.g. Do you want to install poetry?) it will not work and you will have to run `setup.sh` by yourself!

 ### AI Structure